SkyMocha/skymocha.github.io/index.md

 If you are local to PDX, also let me know!
 I am always down to help with IRL projects or lend my space and equipment!
 I have done this with one YouTuber, and hope to continue doing this to better learn lighting design.

 I also LOVE appearing on other people's livestreams.
-I have been on Nominal Naomi's livestreams, Sgt Malcoms, Bothered Boys, and my memes have been seen on [Vaush](https://twitter.com/velvetbnuuy/status/1632455656702636032).
+I have been on Nominal Naomi's livestreams, Sgt Malcoms, Bothered Boys, and my memes have been seen on [Vaush](https://twitter.com/velvetbnuuy/status/1632455656702636032) and on (funnily enough) the Daily Wire's [Matt Walsh](https://twitter.com/skymochi64/status/1637466905127837696) show.
 I can also appear as a live guest to any events in the Portland or Seattle area.

 For any of these you can reach out to my email [contact@skymocha.net](mailto:contact@skymocha.net)